Charlotte Ross (journalist): Career

 After joining the Standard in 2006 on features, Ross moved on to executive editor 2010, and joint deputy editor 2012, during which she edited ES Magazine.
 As deputy editor 2020 she was also head of digital content, pivoting the business to digital first.

-Ross has been involved in many successful campaigns and projects including Get London Reading and the paper’s annual Progress 1000 list.
+Ross has been involved in many successful campaigns and projects including Get London Reading and the paper's annual Progress 1000 list.
 At a live debate in 2018 discussing equal opportunities in the media and hosted by the London Press Club, she maintained that “right now is a very good time to be a woman in journalism”.
-However during 2019 and 2020 when the Evening Standard reported a pre-tax loss, it announced more than 100 job cuts in order to save the company.
+However, during 2019 and 2020 when the Evening Standard reported a pre-tax loss, it announced more than 100 job cuts in order to save the company.

+In November 2022 Ross became deputy editor, features & lifestyle, at The Telegraph.